+Hire a boat in Port Stephens, Australia’s blue water paradise.
 Port Stephens is a large tide-dominated, valley estuary, and forms a natural harbor.
 With access to the Pacific Ocean, and also part of the Port Stephens-Great Lakes Marine Park, there are boating options out at sea, and inside one of the many serene lakes that form the coastal region of this part of eastern Australia.

 At Nelson Bay in Port Stephens, many operators rent out boats.
 No licence is necessary, and you can hire one of the self-drive boats for your own exploration.

 All their boats have the latest GPS and tracking equipment for added safety, included in the hire costs.
 For an additional fee, they can provide bait, fishing outfits, ice, and refreshments, to make your trip more enjoyable.

 From Port Stephens you can take your kayak via an inlet at Corrie Island on the north banks, and then paddle up the Myall River until you reach the lake.
 The entire area is protected national park, home to endemic flora and fauna.

 When there, be sure to check out the Grandis, which is a 76 metre flooded gumtree, and one of the tallest trees in Australia.